boslab/sourstuff-class/readme.md

 Ammonia, fertilizer, and cyanide are all very bitter substances because of nitrogen.
 Apple seeds and almonds have small amounts of cyanide (CN<sup>−</sup>) so they also taste bitter.
+Isn't it strange and wonderful how sharp smells that make you gag, come from the same substance as the air you breathe?

 | ![](pictures/hydrocarbon.jpg) |